Behavioral Strategy for Technology

 Do you rely on habit formation for retention?

 Not as a primary strategy.
-Some sub-actions can become more automatic in stable contexts, but durable retention depends on selecting a behavior that fits and reducing time-to-first-benefit.
+Neuroscience research shows most meaningful product behaviors remain goal-directed, not automatic.
+Some sub-actions can become more automatic in stable contexts, but durable retention depends on selecting a behavior that fits the population, reducing time-to-first-benefit, and making the value loop repeatable.